 For some amazing sea cliffs with ancient history, head over to La Cueva del Indio on the north shore of Puerto Rico.
-This natural attraction is located near the town of Arecibo, about halfway between San Juan and the west coast.
+This natural attraction is near Arecibo, about halfway between San Juan and the west coast.

-To access these caves, visitors must climb some steep climbs on rough surfaces that even require using a ladder at one point.
+Visitors must climb steep climbs on rough surfaces to access these caves, requiring a ladder at one point.
 If you visit Cueva del Indio, you will definitely want to wear proper shoes and watch the children closely.

-Even if you don’t decide to descend into the caves, there are still amazing views to be had and other interesting geological formations to see from the surface.
+Even if you don’t decide to descend into the caves, there are still amazing views and other interesting geological formations to see from the surface.
 One of the most photographed is a massive arch over the sea below.
-Be careful here as well, though – the drops are steep, and the ground is uneven!
+Be careful here – the drops are steep, and the ground is uneven!